 In keeping with National Space Grant College and Fellowship Program goals, Space Grant Fellows will develop a project that promotes the understanding of space-related research to the public.
-Links to descriptions of fellowship projects from 1995 to the present are found on the UA/ NASA Space Grant Graduate Fellowship Program home page.
-Other examples are working with educators (from primary/secondary schools, science museums, parks/forests/reserves, 4-H and other Cooperative Extension agents, etc.) by:
+A link to descriptions of fellowship projects from 1995 to the present can be found on the UA Graduate Fellowship Program home page.
+Other project examples include working with educators (primary/secondary schools, science museums, parks/forests/reserves, 4-H and other Cooperative Extension agents, etc.) by:

 - developing curricular and/or educational outreach materials designed to communicate science to a specific audience (all precollege-related program materials should align with Arizona and/or National Math, Science, Geography or Technology Standards);